melezhik/Sparrow6/documentation/taskchecks.md

 See also [generators](#generators) section on how dynamically create check expressions using various programming languages.

+## Code expressions pitfalls

+- Don't use code expressions to print another
+DSL expressions ( for instance - regexp:, generator:, code:, within:, begin:, between: , etc ) , this does not make a sence as DSL parser does not treat output from code: expressions as check rules, it just dumps the output as is.
+Instead use generator: to generate new check rules or DSL expressions

+- Always set language identificator on the very first line of code block, or else default language (Perl) will be applied which is not probably what you want

 # Asserts

 Asserts expressions are statements that are true or false.